In November last year as I was traveling back to Germany from Brussels, the Lord spoke to me at the bus stop;

 I was blown away.

 “Daughter, I love you.
 Whether everything in your life is falling into place or whether things seem to be falling apart, I love you.
 No matter what season and time you go through, I love you.
 No matter what happens around you in the world, destruction and calamity, I love you.
-The times when you feel close to Me and the times when I feel far from you, I love you.
+The times when you feel close to Me and the times when you feel that I am far from you, I love you.
 No matter who comes into your life or leaves it, I love you.
 I have ALWAYS loved you, I love you STILL and I ALWAYS WILL.”

 The Lord appeared next me.
 “This is My blood that was poured out on the cross to save all man from their sin.
 Those who enter through this door are those that love Me and My Father.
 Those who love me love My Father too, for I am in the Father and He is in Me.
 This is the door of covenant love and sacrifice.
 This is the door through which the Bride enters, which also leads to the preparation chamber for our wedding.
 I laid my life down so that all men could live.
 But even before anyone walks through this door, I love them.
 Always remember Beloved, that even while you were a sinner, I loved you.
 I always loved you, I love you still and I always will.”

-For I am convinced [and continue to be convinced—beyond any doubt] that neither death, nor life, nor angels, nor principalities, nor things present and threatening, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the [unlimited] love of God, which is in Christ Jesus our Lord.
+For I am convinced [and continue to be convinced—beyond any doubt] that neither death, nor life, nor angels, nor principalities, nor things present and threatening, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the [unlimited] love of God, which is in Christ Jesus our Lord

 Romans 8: 38-39 AMP